-Learn to grab people’s attention & move them to act — online, April 5 – May 3
+Learn to grab people’s attention & move them to act — May 16 – 20

 Your readers are bombarded with the data equivalent of 174 newspapers — ads included — every day, according to a study by USC’s Annenberg School for Communication.

 In this environment, how do you grab readers’ attention and move them to act?